DeepakRajole/Spotfiy-End-To-End-Data-Pipeline-/README.md

 ## Project Overview:

 This project extracts divers data from the Spotify API,including album,artist,songs from a playlist and stores it in AWS Simple Storage Service(S3) for analysis.
-The ultimate goal is to establish an automated pipeline hosted on AWS for data extraction and processing.
+The ultimate goal is to establish an automated pipeline hosted on AWS for data extraction and processing.<span style="font-size:small;">

 ### Data Processing pipeline steps: